 7. Dress your pets responsibly!

-Thinking of dressing your fur-baby in costume?
+Thinking of dressing your fur-baby in a costume?
 Be sure to do it safely!
 Many dogs - and even cats - can comfortably and calmly wear costumes if they've been properly desensitized to wearing clothing.
 (In other words, Halloween night shouldn't be the first time your fur-baby has tried on an outfit!)
-Even with pets who are already desensistized to clothing, always watch for signs of stress and remove the costume if your fur-baby becomes anxious or uncomfortable.
-Make sure your furry friend has full range of motion and can breathe easily in their costume.
+Even with pets who are already desensitized to clothing, always watch for signs of stress and remove the costume if your fur-baby becomes anxious or uncomfortable.
+Make sure your furry friend has a full range of motion and can breathe easily in their costume.
 Consider lightweight clothing options.
 Always supervise pets while in costume and be especially cautious of small pieces that can present a choking hazard.

 8. Don’t coddle nervous pets

-If your fur-baby is highly anxious, fearful, or even reactive during the holiday festivities, be conscious of how you can best support them.
 When an animal is highly stressed, it's important not to push or force them past their comfort zone.
 This can flood their emotions, driving them into a fight-or-flight response, and make them more reactive to similar situations in the future.
 It's equally important not to coddle or "baby" your pet when they are feeling anxious or highly stressed.
-You may be tempted to cuddle your fur-baby or soothe them in a "baby voice" when they are scared, but this can actually make them even more fearful.
+You may be tempted to cuddle your fur-baby or soothe them in a "baby voice" when they are scared, but this can actually make them even more fearful because it validates their reaction.
 The best response is to calmly and gently lead your fur-baby to a safe space - either a crate or a quiet room to themselves, where they can manage and soothe their stress in a safe and calm environment.

 Have a happy, healthy, and safe HOWL-o-ween!